Are You Happy? Is Not The Best Question

 I want to challenge you to examine what you are pursuing.
 What life are you creating for yourself?
 Why are you making the choices you are on your journey?

 You may be sick of the phrase “new normal.”
 I get it, but Coronavirus can provide an opportunity to reevaluate tendencies that have become ruts along your path.
 Use this strange period to quit assuming that the destination to your journey is inevitable.
 Ask: Is it time to reorient and chart a new direction?

 I tell people I had three dreams as a child.
-I wanted to be a professional baseball player.
-I read books about baseball and memorized all sorts of stats about the Big Red Machine (the Cincinnati Reds of the 1970s).
-I attended baseball games.
+To be a professional baseball player.
+Read books about baseball and memorized all sorts of stats about the Big Red Machine (the Cincinnati Reds of the 1970s).
+And attend baseball games.
 The one thing I neglected to do was to play organized baseball.

 I wanted to be a Native American.
 Seriously.
-I read books about the unjust treatment of Indians and I identified with those injustices and wanted to help right them.
+So I read books about the unjust treatment of Indians, identified with those injustices and wanted to help right them.
 Iron Eyes Cody was featured in anti-littering ads and I’ve never littered since.
 You can read the online debate about whether Iron Eyes Cody was even a Native American, but to me he was and I listened to his counsel.

 I wanted to become a genius.
 Then my father told me that geniuses are born.
 I was smart enough to know what he meant.
 I wasn’t a genius.
 I read a lot of books about baseball and Native Americans, but I wasn’t any of the things I dreamed about being.